yogin16/yogin16.github.io/_posts/2018-10-22-machine-learning.md

 comments:   true
 ---

-Machine Learning is tough if you haven't been there from beginning because the ecosystem is rapidly developing and growing.
-In a world with access to a lot of data and a lot of compute power, Machine Learning, an idea to teach machine from examples and experience - without being explicitly programmed, perfectly makes sense.
+Machine Learning is tough if you haven't been there from the beginning because the ecosystem is rapidly developing and growing.
+In a world with access to a lot of data and a lot of compute, Machine Learning, an idea to teach machine from examples and experience - without being explicitly programmed, perfectly makes sense.

-When I started learning and reading about machine learning I came across a definition:
+When I started learning and reading about machine learning I came across this definition:

 > Machine learning is a field of artificial intelligence that uses statistical techniques to give computer systems the ability to "learn" (e.g., progressively improve performance on a specific task) from data, without being explicitly programmed.

 I always struggled to understand "progressively improve performance on a specific task".
-Also, of course, there is programing involved.
-How is a computer algorithm be generic enough to "learn" from any data.
+Also, of course, there is some programing involved.
+How can a computer algorithm be generic enough to "learn" from any data.
 What about the deterministic behaviour of computer algorithms?

 The goal of this article is to provide a little context on: